ikolith/citatel/docs/_pages/rules_and_resources/rules.md

 #### An example

 Say you have 1 HP, 1 [poison], and an ability that causes [poison] to heal you instead of harm you which can be used at the beginning of the round.
 The order in this case matters, do you reduce [poison] by 1 first and avoid the damage?
 Can you use the ability before the damage from [poison] kicks in?
-No and no. First damage happens, then you remove the [poison], and then you can use an ability (though in this hypothetical you would already be downed).
+No and no. First damage happens, then you remove the [poison], and then you can use an ability (though in this hypothetical you would already be at 0 HP).
-Let's say that instead of having an ability that lets you heal from [poison], you have some effect active that makes poison heal you.
+Let's say that instead of having an ability that lets you heal from [poison], you already have an effect active that makes poison heal you.
 In this case you would heal 1 HP from the poison damage and then remove the poison.
-Another example: let's say that in addition to the passive healing [poison] effect you have an item that activates when you would take [poison] damage and nullifies the damage.
+An even more complex example: let's say that in addition to the passive healing [poison] effect you have an item that activates when you would take [poison] damage and nullifies the damage.
 In this case you have two effects that happen in the same phase, so do you heal from the poison or ignore the poison?
 In the case of this sort of tie, you get to choose.
-Presumably you would choose to heal which means the item would not be triggered.
+Presumably you would choose to heal which means the item would not be triggered because its no longer the case that you would otherwise take poison damage.

 ### Main Phase

-This is where basically everything happens.
+This is where basically everything in the round happens.

 If you want to do something, you say what you want to do.
 If multiple characters want to do something at the same time, the order they take actions in is based on their initiative.
-If there is a tie of two or more characters, the character that went most recently goes last, the character that went most recently before them goes second to last, etc. If a couple characters haven't gone at all, roll a contest.
+If there is a tie of two or more characters, the character that went most recently goes last, the character that went most recently before them goes second to last, etc. If several characters haven't gone at all, roll a contest between them.

 ### Interrupting and [interrupt]